TempoControl: Temporal Attention Guidance for Text-to-Video Models: Supplementary Material for : Temporal Attention Guidance for Text-to-Video Models

-This supplementary material provides detailed information supporting our main paper.
-It includes algorithmic implementation, experimental design, application-specific configurations, extended quantitative and qualitative results, and a human evaluation setup.
-Videos and code are provided as part of the supplementary materials package.
+This supplementary material includes algorithmic pseudocode, ablation studies, experimental design details, application-specific configurations, extended quantitative and qualitative results, and the human-evaluation setup.
+Videos and code are also provided in the supplementary package.